w3c/mediacapture-region/README.md

   Promise<undefined> cropTo(DOMString cropTarget);
 };
 ```
-Given a UUID, `cropTo()` starts cropping the video track to the contours of the referenced HTMLElement.
+Given a CropTarget, `cropTo()` starts cropping the video track to the contours of the referenced HTMLElement.
-Given an empty string, `cropTo()` reverts a video track to its uncropped state.
+Given `undefined`, `cropTo()` reverts a video track to its uncropped state.
 "On-the-fly" changing of crop-targets is possible.

 # Code Samples